New Zealand South Island Winter Landscape & Astrophotography Workshop (NZ)

 - Unconventional but useful: a thin closed-cell foam sit pad (warmer knees, drier gear, less fatigue on long waits)

-Weather + conditions philosophy
+Weather + recovery

 FAQs